Poken-ninja/DDoS-Analysis-Report/README.md

 # DDoS DNS Attack Analysis – Incident Response Worksheet

-This project is part of my cybersecurity learning journey.
+This is a portfolio project, a part of my cybersecurity learning journey.
 It covers the detailed analysis of a Distributed Denial of Service (DDoS) attack that targeted a DNS server.
 The worksheet follows the NIST Cybersecurity Framework functions:

 - Identify
 - Protect